2025-26 Edition

 Timothy L. Downing, Ph.D.
 University of California, Berkeley, Associate Professor of Biomedical Engineering; Microbiology and Molecular Genetics (stem cells and tissue engineering, regenerative biology, cell programming, epigenomics, mechanobiology)

 Anna Grosberg, Ph.D.
-California Institute of Technology, Associate Professor of Biomedical Engineering; Chemical and Biomolecular Engineering (computational modeling of biological systems, biomechanics, cardiac tissue engineering)
+California Institute of Technology, Professor of Biomedical Engineering; Chemical and Biomolecular Engineering (computational modeling of biological systems, biomechanics, cardiac tissue engineering)

 Jered Haun, Ph.D.
 University of Pennsylvania, Associate Professor of Biomedical Engineering; Chemical and Biomolecular Engineering; Materials Science and Engineering (nanotechnology, molecular engineering, computational simulations, targeted drug delivery, clinical cancer detection)